-Support the work of the HSPN Racial Equity Committee in its consideration of homelessness and its intersection with racial disparities as it works to develop and inform strategic actions and/or guidelines for future action in ensuring a diminishment of racial inequalities as regards homelessness and its juxtaposition with housing opportunities.
+Reconstitute the HSPN Racial Equity Committee to ensure its capacity in its consideration of homelessness and its intersection with racial disparities as it works to develop and inform strategic actions and/or guidelines for future action in ensuring a diminishment of racial inequalities as regards homelessness and its juxtaposition with housing opportunities while engaging an outside consultant to conduct a Racial Equity Study for the CoC.

-Maintain and increase current inventory of Permanent Housing for those experiencing homelessness.
+# Maintain and increase current inventory of Permanent Housing for those experiencing homelessness.

-Continue to work toward finding funding outside of HUD for existing and potential permanent supportive housing programs and permanent housing opportunities that are able to document that they meet a community need, meet/exceed HUD and program outcomes and are in alignment with "Home, Together", the federal strategic plan to end homelessness.
+Continue to work both within the Continuum and outside of the CoC network toward finding funding outside of HUD for existing and potential permanent supportive housing programs and permanent housing opportunities that are able to document that they meet a community need, meet/exceed HUD and program outcomes and are in alignment with "Home, Together", the federal strategic plan to end homelessness.

-Continue to prioritize the use of Housing First and Low Barrier Models.
+# Continue to prioritize the use of Housing First and Low Barrier Models.